 Setup Guide

-A minimalist setup is not about having less — it is about having only what you need.
-Every item earns its place.
-The result is a desk that makes you want to sit down and work.
+A minimalist desk setup is not about having less — it is about having only what you need on the surface.
+Every item earns its place; everything else is hidden, stored, or eliminated.
+The result is a clean home office desk that makes you want to sit down and work.

 The minimalist principle: One screen, one input, one hub, one cable to your laptop.
 Everything else is hidden, stored, or eliminated.